row of vintage and modern perfume bottles

 1907

-Blocki develops a novel method of placing a preserved natural flower within the perfume bottle that earns him U.S. and Canadian patents.
-The flower-in-the-bottle perfumes become his most popular line of fragrances.
+Blocki develops a novel method of placing a preserved natural flower within the perfume bottle that earns a patent.
+The perfumes celebrate the bloom and delight of nature.
+The flower-in-the-bottle perfumes become our most popular line of fragrances.

 perfumers sitting at long dining table with flower arrangements